koraktor/metior/README.md

 to specify a commit range.
 Specifying a commit range works just like in Git:

     'master..development'
+    'deadbeef..HEAD'
     'master'..'development'
-    'master'..'HEAD'
-    'master..HEAD'
-    'deadbeef..HEAD'

 Given that your currently checked out branch is `development` and `master` points to commit `deadbeef`, the above statements are equal.
-Please also note the different syntaxes: The first three example are standard strings which will be parsed by Metior.
-The others are Ruby `Range` objects which can be used by Metior right away.
+Please also note the different syntaxes: The first two example are standard strings which will be parsed by Metior.
+The other one is a Ruby `Range` object which can be used by Metior right away.

 ## Requirements